ramccor/claude-code-provider-proxy/README.md

 LOG_LEVEL=DEBUG
 ```

-See `config.py` for more configuration options.
+See the config section in `src/main.py` for more configuration options.

 #### Useful environment variables

+Use those when launching `claude`, not the prox

 `CLAUDE_CODE_EXTRA_BODY`
 `MAX_THINKING_TOKENS`